ParrotCore/lkon/README.md

 # About project...
-Language for Konfiguration Object Notation was created to be something brand new, easy human-readable, auto-documented, and easy-changeable.
-LKON lets you use variables and even read other files to access data from them to re-use them.
-This makes configuration-files faster to write, use, and edit.
+LKON Parser was created to deliever brand new configuration language called `Language for Konfiguration Object Notation` to your Node.JS project.
+**Current version of newer stringifier does not support variables and imports yet!**

 ![LKON](./icon.png)